 - St Nicholas Bell Tower

-Prague also has very good museums to visit.
-The Jewish Museum helps you better understand the culture, life and experiences of the Jews in Prague during the war.
-Otherwise, you can go to visit Stahov Library, Mucha Museum or the Town Belfry next to St Nicholas Church.
-On top of learning about the bell tower’s secret history, you will also have unrivalled 360-degree views of the city.
+Alternatively, you can visit the Stahov Library, Mucha Museum or the Town Belfry next to St Nicholas Church.
+In addition to learning about the bell tower’s secret history, you will also have unrivalled 360-degree views of the city.

 Prague is also a popular destination for Hen and Stag parties!
 Be warned that you will find plenty of late-night revellers in the city and they are extremely noisy.
 During the weekends, it is better to book a hotel away from the Old Town centre if you want to have a good night’s sleep!